Project

 Reflection on the Project

 After the final report is submitted, you should also complete the Peer and Self Reflection assignment on Moodle.
-This assignment should be completed before 11:59 pm on the last day of the finals period.
+This assignment should be completed before 11:59 pm on Tuesday, December 17th.

 This assignment will ask you to reflect on how your team worked together over the course of the final project.
 Your responses on this assignment will be one of several factors in helping me that determine whether you earn project participation token.